 During its one term as a member of the Council (2020-2023), Republic of the Marshall Islands has either joined consensus on or voted in favour of nearly all resolutions tabled under item 4 (situations that require the Council's attention), and country-specific resolutions under item 2.
 There is one exception under item 2, when it voted against a resolution to strengthen cooperation and technical assistance in the field of human rights in the Bolivarian Republic of Venezuela.
 For item 7 resolutions (human rights in the Occupied Palestinian Territories), the Marshall Islands has generally voted against.
 On item 10 resolutions (capacity-building), the Marshall Islands has joined consensus on all resolutions.
 For thematic resolutions dealing with civil and political rights, the Marshall Islands has generally joined consensus except on the use of mercenaries as a means of violating human rights and impeding the exercise of the right of peoples to self-determination (Marshall Islands voted against), and on a global call for concrete action against racism, racial discrimination, xenophobia, and related intolerance (Marshall Islands abstained).
-For thematic resolutions dealing with economic, social, and cultural rights, the Marshall Islands (in absence of consensus) has abstained during votes on texts dealing with: foreign debt (2020, 2021), and inequality (2020), and has voted against texts on international solidarity (2021).

-Strengthening the Voluntary Technical Assistance Trust Fund to Support the Participation of Least Developed Countries and Small Island Developing States in the Work of the Human Rights Council; Mandate of the Special Rapporteur on the promotion and protection of human rights in the context of climate change; Technical assistance and capacity building to address the human rights implications of the nuclear legacy in the Marshall Islands.
+For thematic resolutions dealing with economic, social, and cultural rights, the For item 7 resolutions (human rights in the Occupied Marshall Islands (in absence of consensus) has abstained Palestinian Territories), Qatar has consistently voted during votes on texts dealing with: foreign debt (2020, in favour.
+On item 10 resolutions (capacity-building), 2021), and inequality (2020), and has voted against texts Qatar has joined consensus on all resolutions except on international solidarity (2021). for two that were voted on during its time as member texts concerning Ukraine (2015, 2016, 2017, 2019), and Georgia (207, 2018, 2023).
+For thematic resolutions dealing with civil and political rights, Qatar has generally Principal sponsorship joined consensus.
+Where there has been a vote, it has Strengthening the Voluntary Technical Assistance Trust generally voted in favour.
+Notwithstanding, Qatar voted Fund to Support the Participation of Least Developed against a 2011 resolution on sexual orientation, and Countries and Small Island Developing States in the a 2013 resolution on the question of the death penalty.
+Work of the Human Rights Council; Mandate of the Qatar has abstained during votes on texts dealing with: Special Rapporteur on the promotion and protection of religious discrimination (2009); torture (2009); arms human rights in the context of climate change; Technical transfers (2013); and the effects of terrorism (2015).
+For assistance and capacity building to address the human thematic resolutions dealing with economic, social, and rights implications of the nuclear legacy in the Marshall cultural rights, Qatar has either joined consensus on, or Islands. has voted in favour of, all adopted texts.

-Qatar has voted (in the absence of consensus) in favour of item 4 (situations that require the Council's attention) resolutions on the situation in the Syrian Arab Republic, but against resolutions on the situations in the Islamic Republic of Iran (2012), and Sudan (2010).
+Since it first became a member of the Council in 2007, Qatar has voted (in the absence of consensus) in favour of item 4 (situations that require the Council's attention) resolutions on the situation in the Syrian Arab Republic, but against resolutions on the situations in the Islamic Republic of Iran (2012), and Sudan (2010).
 Qatar has abstained during votes on resolutions on Ukraine, Burundi, Venezuela, Islamic Republic of Iran, Belarus, and the Democratic People's Republic of Korea.
 Concerning country-specific resolutions under item 2, Qatar (in the absence of consensus) has voted against texts concerning: Sri Lanka (2012, 2013), Philippines (2019), and Sudan (2023).
 It abstained during voting on texts regarding Nicaragua (2019, 2023), Eritrea (2019, 2020, 2023), South Sudan (2024, 2023), and Venezuela (2013).